reasonml/reason-react/docs/what-why.md

 title: What & Why
 ---

-ReasonReact is a safer, simpler way to build React components in [Reason](http://reasonml.github.io/).
+ReasonReact is a safer, simpler way to build [React](https://reactjs.org/) components, in [Reason](http://reasonml.github.io/).

-It integrates deeply with language level features in order to create an expressive, statically typed API, packed into a tiny API surface area.
-Thanks to the various language facilities we get for free, we also get to drop a few APIs from ReactJS.

-By binding directly to ReactJS, ReasonReact gives you access to the entire React ecosystem, so that you can adopt it incrementally.

-_The documentation assumes relative familiarity with ReactJS._
+By leveraging the latter's great type system, expressive language features and smooth interoperability with JS, ReasonReact packs ReactJS' features into an API that is:

+- Safe and statically typed
+- Simple and lean
+- Easy to insert into an existing ReactJS codebase

+It is often said that writing ReactJS code feels like "just using JavaScript".
+The same applies to ReasonReact, but we push it further; writing routing, data management, component composition and components themselves feel like "just using Reason".